 Ms. Thurman is known for her poignant portrayals in contemporary operas and has participated in multiple world premieres, creating the roles of Liz in Conrad Cummings’ The Golden Gate (American Opera Projects), Blanche Ingram in Louis Karchin’s Jane Eyre (Center for Contemporary Opera), Isabella Beecher in Victoria Bond’s Mrs. President (Anchorage Opera), Sister Suzanna in Bernard Rands’ Belladonna (Aspen Opera Theater Center) and Martha in Karchin’s Romulus (American Opera Projects) which was also recorded on the Naxos label.
 Other contemporary opera portrayals include Mrs. Naidoo in Glass’s Satyagraha (Oper Bonn, Germany), Amy in Adamo’s Little Women (Syracuse Opera), Lightfoot McClendon in Floyd’s Cold Sassy Tree (Opera Omaha tour), and Luciano Chailly’s Procedura penale (Opera Theater of Lucca).
 In 2018, she performed a concert of Ricky Ian Gordon and Kamala Sankaram selections with American Lyric Theater, Haydn’s The Creation with MCP at Carnegie Hall, Donna Anna cover in Don Giovanni with The Dallas Opera, and joined the Metropolitan Opera roster for Suor Angelica.
-The 2019-2020 season sees the release of her Blanche Ingram in Karchin’s Jane Eyre will be released on the Naxos label in 2019.
-Upcoming seasons include her return to the Metropolitan Opera for Akhnaten, and her debut with Intermountain Opera as Lois Lane/Bianca in Kiss Me, Kate.
+The 2019-2020 season sees the release of her Blanche Ingram in Karchin’s Jane Eyre on the Naxos label, her return to the Metropolitan Opera for Akhnaten, and her debut with Intermountain Opera as Lois Lane/Bianca in Kiss Me, Kate.

 Celebrated for her “picture perfect” delivery (Opera Today), Ms. Thurman continues to build an impressive resume in traditional opera roles including Adina in L’elisir d’amore (Lyrique en Mer, Sacramento Opera), Gilda in Rigoletto (Sacramento Opera), Musetta in La bohème (Florentine Opera, Lyric Opera of Kansas City, Piedmont Opera), Marzelline in Fidelio and the cover of Violetta in La traviata (Shippensburg Music Festival), the cover of Eurydice in Telemann's Orpheus (New York City Opera), Die Erste Dame in Die Zauberflöte (Tulsa Opera), Belinda in Dido & Aeneas (The Yard), Ninfa and the cover of La Musica in Monteverdi’s L’Orfeo (Glimmerglass Festival), Giannetta in L’elisir d’amore (Opera Philadelphia), and Ellen in Lakmé and Barbarina in Le nozze di Figaro (Florida Grand Opera) as well as Berta in director Michael Shell’s sparkling Il barbiere di Siviglia (Opera Philadelphia, Opera Omaha).